cypherlux/data-science/01-intro-to-python-programming.md

 ### Statements

-A _statement_ is a unit of code that the Python interpreter can execute.
+A _statement_ is a section of code that represents a command or action.

 ### Operators and Operands